Matrices¶ ↑

 View covers rows specified by

-, columns specified bycols
+rows, columns specified bycols.

 -